mccgr/asic/asx.md

   5. There are some cases which actually correspond to entities listed on a different stock exchange, usually the National Stock Exchange of Australia, for which `company_name` is of the form `NSX - COMPANY NAME`,  or the SIM Venture Securities Exchange (now the IR Plus Securities Exchange), for which the `company_name` is of the form `SIM - COMPANY NAME`.
 For these cases, the `company_name` was matched to a `company_name_asic` by doing the search with the `(NSX|SIM) - ` stem removed.

   6. Some ASX listed entities with a given `company_name` have more than one match on an ASIC search.
 This was a problem, as the function used to find a match was designed only to return the first match, as most cases had at most one obvious match, and searching each search entry is time consuming.
 For these cases, the automated web browser was watched as the search was being made, and then backtracked manually to see if there were any other entries with a matching name, but different ACN.
-If there was another such entry, the search result was clicked on, and another row was made for this result in `asxlisting.asic_information`.
+If there was another such entry, the search result was clicked on, and another row was made for this result in `asic.asx`.
 Eventually, it would be desirable to use the filings (such as Appendix 3B), to validate the correct match for each `linked_id`, and to correspondingly delete the incorrect matches.

   7. The ASX sometimes replaces common words with certain acronyms when the `company_name` is very long, such as `FND` for `FUND`, `MGMT` for `MANAGEMENT`.
 As the number of these cases was small, they were usually done manually, by clicking a search result, or using the filings.
 Also, the choice was made to not have `company_name_comparer` handle all these cases, as there is the possibility a company could legitimately just contain these shortened strings as part of its name, and it was not desirable to introduce erroneous matches due to this.